 I am a follower of the teachings of Jesus Christ.

 I love that Jesus leaves the 99 to go after the 1.

 I love the story of the prodigal son’s return, and—while still a long way off—his father runs full tilt with arms wide open to welcome his son home.

 And I love that Jesus “…welcomes sinners and eats with them”.
 I think that may be what I love most.

 I mess up more than I’d like; I am far from perfect.
-Yet, still Jesus welcomes me with arms wide open & eats with me daily.
+Yet, He still welcomes me with arms wide open & eats with me daily.
 That’s amazing.
 That’s grace.

-A meal with Jesus—to be shared with others.
+A meal to be shared with others.
 Literally.
 Sharing a meal with friends, or strangers, extends God’s grace and life into the world.

 It’s called hospitality: the relationship between guest and host, where the host receives the guest with grace & open arms.

 I’ve found that Jesus is the perfect host.
 He serves up a great meal.
 He is good bread.
 He is good meat.
 He is a good God.
 And I eat—as often as I can.